bibekanandadatta/bibekanandadatta.github.io/_posts/2021-02-13-link-intel-and-vs-abaqus-2020.md

 ### Software you will need

-1. ABAQUS finite element solver
+1. Abaqus finite element solver
 2. Microsoft Visual Studio Community Edition
 3. Intel oneAPI Base Toolkit and Intel oneAPI HPC Toolkit
 4. Notepad or Notepad++ (or some text editor)